-Attention next turns to the sensitivity of the algorithm to the instance parameters reported in Table 3.
+We next assess whether the performance of either approach is sensitive to the instance parameters reported in Table 4.
 To measure this, we average $gap{CG-Solve}^{IP-Solve}$ over all instances with the same parameter value (e.g., all instances wherein $\mu^e = 3$).
-Table 6 presents results according to cost-based parameters, while Table 7 presents results according to demand-based parameters.
+Table 9 presents results according to cost-based parameters, while Table 10 presents results according to demand-based parameters.
 The algorithm is relatively robust with respect to all instance parameters; the only parameter that impacts $gap{CG-Solve}^{IP-Solve}$ is the demand multiplier, v_d .
 We hypothesize that a smaller demand multiplier leads to CG-Solve solving an integer program with a weak linear programming relaxation, and thus makes it harder for it to find a high-quality solution.